lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 ### Never store sensitive information in build artifacts

 CI systems may provide storage for artifacts created as a result of a build, or a CI run.
+It is important to note that build logs are an inseparable part of the build artifact and they should never contain any sensitive information either.

 - ✅ Always generate artifacts with only publicly accessible information
 - ❌ Never store any sensitive information in built artifacts as they are commonly made available to everyone to consume